MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

 - Upload and deploy a sample environment from Mesh that has interactive games built-in.
 See the [Samples overview](/mesh/develop/getting-started/samples/samples-overview) for a list of Mesh samples.

+    >[!Note]
+    >This option assumes that you have gone through the steps outlined in the [Mesh Development Overview](/mesh/develop/development-overview) to build and deploy Mesh sample environments.

 Some social games and activities from the Mesh sample environments are covered in detail here.

 ## The Toybox sample